oroinc/documentation/crm/user_guide/records/data_management_tags.rst

 Tags are non-hierarchical keywords or phrases that are assigned to records.
 They provide additional information about records and are visible to all the system users.
-Tags can be assigned to any records of any entity and used for :ref:`filtering <user-guide-filters-management>`.
+Tags can be assigned to any records of any entity and used for filtering.
 They can also be used to create a report for only the records that have/don't have a specific tag, and even generate targeted segments for mailings and marketing campaigns.
 Moreover, you can easily find all records that have a specific tag from anywhere in the system, even if you don't know their other details, as described below.

-.. note:: See a short demo on `how to create tags and taxonomies <https://www.orocrm.com/media-library/tags-taxonomies>`_, or continue reading the guidance below.

-   .. raw:: html

-      <iframe width="560" height="315" src="https://www.youtube.com/embed/RBY6dvZc55E" frameborder="0" allowfullscreen></iframe>

 Add a Tag to a Record
 ---------------------